oopsmonk/documentation/core/1.0/getting-started/get-started-python.md

 # Get started with the Python client library

-**To help you get started with the Python client library, this workflow topic walks you through the essentials from sending a zero-value transaction to transferring IOTA tokens and monitoring an IOTA node for live Tangle data.**
+**To help you get started with the Python client library, this workflow topic walks you through the essentials from sending a zero-value transaction to transferring IOTA tokens and monitoring a node for live Tangle data.**

 :::info:
 The sample code for these tutorials is hosted on [GitHub](https://github.com/iota-community/python-iota-workshop).